wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 [Read more about Ember models](http://emberjs.com/guides/models)

 We are defining each attribute that is coming over the wire, as well as a computed property that will combine `firstName` and `lastName`.
-Simple enough!
+If you're wondering about that call to `property`, you have to let Ember know when a method on an object is using a property computed from dependency properties on that object.
+Here `fullName` depends on `firstName` and `lastName`.
+When we call `property` and let Ember know which properties to observe, the `fullName` property will update if either the `firstName` or `lastName` changes.
+If you like, you can [read more about computed properties](http://emberjs.com/guides/object-model/computed-properties/).

 Now we need to modify the `users` route to fetch the data